Dmytrocode/Tournament-Tracker-App/README.md

 # Tournament Tracker Application

-This is an outgoing project about a Tournament Tracker Application created with C# and .NET.
+This is an outgoing project about a Tournament Tracker Application created with C# and the .NET Framework.